Ali's June Gardening Newsletter

-Summer is finally here and we start to see the start of warmer and sunnier days, including the longest day of the year on June 21st.
+Summer is finally here and as we start to see the start of warmer and sunnier days, I get so excited for the longest days of the year as it means I get to spend more time in my garden!
+The longest day of the year falls on June 20th this year, and I plan to make the most of it!

-Your garden is in full bloom with beds and borders filled with spires of colourful flowers.
-Wildlife is in its element during the warmer months, so make the effort to get outside and enjoy it.
-There are lots to stay on top of in June but you will also reap the benefits of your gardening journey from the beginning of the year.
+My garden is in full bloom with beds and borders filled with spires of colourful flowers.
+The local wildlife is in its element during the warmer months, so make the effort to get outside and enjoy it.
+There are lots of things to stay on top of in June but you will also reap the benefits of your gardening journey if you've been active from the beginning of the year.

-Here’s our quick guide to your June gardening jobs.
+Here’s my quick guide to your June gardening jobs.

 June is the month for your flowers to shine.